Horse Allergies - Causes Treatment & Advice

 If you suffer from any allergies then you’ll know just how annoying, and sometimes very serious, they can be.
-Well you’re not the only one who can suffer from allergies – your horse can as well.
+Well you’re not the only one who can suffer from allergies - your horse can too!

-Like human allergies, equine allergies can also range from the mildly irritating to the potentially fatal, so it’s essential you know what to look out for and what to do if your horse does have an allergy.
+Like in humans, equine allergies can also range from the mildly irritating to the potentially fatal.
+It’s essential you know what to look out for and what to do if your horse does have an allergy.

 What causes allergies in horses?

 There are generally five main things that cause allergies in horses:

 - Insect bites